 Slave labor had become so entrenched in the Southern economy that nothing—not even the belief that all men were created equal—would dislodge it.
 When delegates to the Constitutional Convention met in Philadelphia in the summer of 1787, they were split on the moral question of human bondage and man’s inhumanity to man, but not on its economic necessity.
 At the time, there were nearly 700,000 enslaved people living in the United States, worth many millions in today’s dollars.

 When the topic of slavery arose during the deliberations over calculating political representation in Congress, the southern states of Georgia and the Carolinas demanded that each enslaved person be counted along with whites.
 The northern states balked, saying it gave southern states an unfair advantage.
 Their compromise?
-Delegates agreed that each enslaved person would count as three-fifths of a person, giving the South more representation, and that the slave trade would be banned 20 years hence, in 1807, a concession to Northern states that had abolished slavery several years earlier.
+Delegates agreed that each enslaved person would count as three-fifths of a person, giving the South more representation and that the slave trade would not be banned 20 years hence, a concession to Northern states that had abolished slavery several years earlier. in 1807, Congress passed

 VIDEO: The System of American Slavery – Historians and experts examine the American system of racialized slavery and the hypocrisy it relied on to function.

 Before the American Revolution, tobacco was the colonies’ main cash crop, with exports of the aromatic leaf increasing from 60,000 pounds in 1622 to 1.5 million by 1639.
 By the end of the century, Britain was importing more than 20 million pounds of tobacco per year.
 But after the colonies won independence, Britain no longer favored American products and considered tobacco a competitor to crops produced elsewhere in the empire.
 Always a fickle commodity for growers, tobacco was beset by price fluctuations, weakness to weather changes and an exhausting of the soil’s nutrients.
 But even as tobacco waned in importance, another cash crop showed promise: cotton.